Archomeda/csl-common-shared-library/README.md

 is to add a `.nuget\NuGet.Config` file (check one of [my mods](https://github.com/Archomeda/csl-ambient-sounds-tuner) for an example).
 You need the package `CslCommonShared`.
-When a newer version is available, make sure that you update the library and that you adept your code.
+When a newer version is available, make sure that you update the library and adept your code.
 If you want to stick with a specific version, surround the version with `[` and `]`.
 For more advanced configuration, please check the NuGet documentation.
 Do note that older versions are not supported by me.

 ## Compilation Notes
-Please note that setting up your development environment is a bit different from the Cities Skylines wiki.
+Note that setting up your development environment is a bit different from the Cities Skylines wiki.
 As you might have noticed, there aren't any hardcoded references to the assemblies of Cities Skylines.
 Instead, these dependencies are currently maintained by me on a NuGet server.
 This means that upon building, the dependencies should be resolved automatically.
 If, for some reason, this doesn't